e-gaulue/spacemonger1/README.md

 The aim was to produce an everynight map of a share disk for users to better understand their usage.
 We needed autoscan, to hide filenames, a maximum file report and snapshot of the result even when run in session0 (Task Scheduler).

+Branches:
+* SetDensityTo3: If you only run SpaceMonger through a "virtual" account (Service or Task Scheduler) it may have different settings.

 ## Project status

 Not sure I'll have any time to follow this project, even if I think plenty of things could be done as: